Owen Thompson

-Owen George Thompson (born 17 March 1978) is a Scottish National Party politician currently serving as the Member of Parliament (MP) for Midlothian.
+Owen George Thompson (born 17 March 1978) is a Scottish National Party politician who was the Member of Parliament (MP) for Midlothian from 2015 to 2017 and from 2019 to 2024.
 He was elected in 2015, defeated at the 2017 general election, and regained the seat at the 2019 general election.

-Early life
+Early life and education

-Thompson is the son of the late Robert Thompson and Margaret Thompson.
+Owen Thompson was born on 17 March 1978, the son of Rev. Robert Thompson and Margaret Thompson.
 He was brought up in Loanhead after moving there when he was seven.
 He studied accounting and finance at Edinburgh Napier University.

 Political career

 Thompson had previously been the leader of Midlothian Council.
 He was first elected to the council at the Loanhead by-election in 2005.
 At the age of 27, he was Scotland's youngest councillor at the time.
 He was then re-elected in the 2007 council election and again in the 2012 council election.
 He became deputy leader of the council in 2012, and leader in November 2013, succeeding his party colleague Bob Constable.
 He remained on the council until 2015.

-In December 2014, the Bonnyrigg, Loanhead and District SNP branch nominated Thompson to be the party's official candidate at the 2015 general election.
-He was elected as the MP for Midlothian with 24,453 votes, a 50.6% share of the votes cast.
+In December 2014, the Bonnyrigg, Loanhead and District SNP branch nominated Thompson to be the party's official candidate at the next general election.
+At the 2015 general election, Thompson was elected as MP for Midlothian with 50.6% of the vote and a majority of 9,859.

 He was sworn into office at Westminster on 20 May 2015, and on the same day was given a position in the SNP Whips' Office under the SNP's chief whip, Mike Weir.

-Thompson narrowly lost his seat at the 2017 general election to Danielle Rowley of the Labour Party by 885 votes, receiving 34.4% of the overall vote share, compared to 36.4% for Rowley.
-However, two years later, at the 2019 election, he regained the seat, taking a 41.5% vote share and a majority of 5,705 (11.8%).
+At the 2017 general election, Thompson lost his seat to Danielle Rowley of the Labour Party, losing by 885 votes and receiving 34.4% of the vote.

+Thompson regained his seat at the 2019 general election, winning with 41.5% of the vote and a majority of 5,705.

 In March 2021, Thompson was appointed chief whip for the SNP in Westminster after the resignation of Patrick Grady.
-He was sacked by new leader Stephen Flynn in December 2022.
+He was dismissed by new leader Stephen Flynn in December 2022.
+He returned to the position in September 2023.

+In March 2024, Thompson was re-selected as the SNP candidate for Midlothian at the 2024 general election.